abpai/threaded/README.md

 ## What is Threaded?

-Threaded is a reading interface designed for deep document analysis.
-It replaces linear chat interfaces with focused, side-by-side conversations anchored directly to the text.
+Standard chat interfaces force you into a single, linear timeline.
+But real thinking isn't linear—it requires exploring tangents, comparing options, and questioning specific details without losing the bigger picture.

+Often, samples from an LLM open up more questions which fit in awkwardly with a linear timeline.
+I find being forced to follow a linear thought path very frustrating so I built Threaded.

+Threaded transforms documents into explorable workspaces where you can:

-- **Contextual Threads**: Highlight any text to start a discussion or get an explanation.
+- **Think in branches**: Highlight any text to spin off a focused discussion about that specific idea.
-- **Deep Exploration**: Branch into multiple side-conversations without losing your place in the original document.
+- **Multitask your curiosity**: Keep multiple lines of inquiry open simultaneously, side-by-side with your reading.
-- **AI Agnostic**: Support for Gemini, OpenAI, Anthropic, and local models via Ollama.
+- **Bring your own AI**: Use Gemini, OpenAI, Claude, or local Ollama models.
-- **Privacy First**: All API keys and session metadata are stored in your browser.
+- **Stay private**: AI processing happens in your browser with your keys.
+Sessions are stored on the server to enable instant sharing, but are accessible *only* via their unguessable 21-character IDs.
+You can also self-host the entire platform on Cloudflare for complete control.

 ---